Skip to content

 1) Fannie Mae allows (up to) 3% of a home’s sales price for credits that can (realistically) be given to the buyer.

-2) FHA and VA lending guidelines allow for (up to) 6% closing cost credits, but individual lenders only allow for to only 2-3% of the purchase price.
+2) FHA and VA lending guidelines allow for (up to) 6% closing cost credits, but individual lenders only allow 2-3% of the purchase price.

 3) Investment properties are limited to a 2% credit of the sales price